WilliamVo2/recursive-graphics/README.md

 ![sierpinski triangle](Sierpinski.png)

-- Generate triangle to create random output which is called sierpinski triangle with 02 integers of depth and width.
+- Generate triangle to create random output which called sierpinski triangle with 02 integers of depth and width.

 - Sample `./triangle 5 15` and `./sierpinski 3 10`
 - Recursive Graphics.